signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DTXHandling"></a>
 ## DTX Handling

-DTX handling is enabled by default, and can be disabled in the session config file (see the above example).
-When enabled, the media decoder generates comfort noise (CNG) from incoming SID packets for each DTX duration.
-A log file example showing incoming SID packets and DTX expansion is shown below in the Packet Stats Logging section.
+DTX (Discontinuous Transmission) handling is enabled by default, and can be disabled in the session config file (see the above example).
+When enabled for a session, the media decoder specified for that session generates comfort noise (CNG) from incoming SID packets.
+Comfort noise is generated for the duration specified by each DTX.
+A log file example showing incoming SID packets and DTX expansion is shown below in "Packet Stats Logging".

 <a name ="DTMFHandling"></a>
 ## DTMF Handling